 Our Environmental and Social Management Policy for Financing and Investment Activity

-- Recently, from the standpoint of further incorporating environmental and social considerations into its investment and loan decisions enhancing considerations of the environment and society in its investments and loans, DBJ has formulated and disclosed its Our Environmental and Social Management Policy for Financing and Investment Activity for businesses and sectors with a high likelihood of posing major risks or having negative consequences for the environment and society.
+From the standpoint of further incorporating environmental and social considerations into its investment and loan decisions, DBJ has formulated and disclosed its Our Environmental and Social Management Policy for Financing and Investment Activity for businesses and sectors with a high likelihood of posing major risks or having negative consequences for the environment and society.

-- This policy will be put into practice from October 1, 2021, and revised as needed.
+This policy has been put into practice from October 1, 2021, and revised on August 25, 2023.
+This policy will be revised as necessary in the future.

 Businesses prohibited from receiving investments and loans regardless of sector